TamaraGR/Election_Analysis-1/README.md

 ## Project Overview

-A Colorado Board of Elections employee has given you the following tasks to complete the election audit of a recent local congressional election.
+A Colorado Board of Elections employee has given you the following tasks to complete the election audit of a recent local congressional election that took place in Arapahoe, Denver and Jefferson counties Colorado (basically Denver and its suburbs).

   1. Calculate the total number of votes cast.
   2. Get a complete list of candidates who received votes.